caoyakid/Data-Structure/Mazing/readme.txt

 Noticed:
-If you use the new maze.txt, then you should resize the #define row = ?, col = ? in main,cpp in case that you get the wrong maze.
+If you use the new maze.txt, then you should resize the #define row = ?, col = ? in main.cpp in case that you get the wrong maze.